 This will help everyone feel more confident and prepared for a worst-case scenario, allowing them to know exactly what to do when one arises.
 Regular fire drills are a simple way for mall owners to show that they prioritize the safety of their customers and employees above all else.

 7. Fire Hose Reel Stations

 Fire hose reels distributed throughout the mall will help members of the public familiarise themselves with their location and be prepared should it become necessary during an unexpected fire incident.
-With this additional safeguard in place, authorities can work more effectively at fighting fires while also minimising disruption to shoppers who depend on malls for retail needs.
+With this additional safeguard in place, authorities can work more effectively at fighting fires while also minimizing disruption to shoppers who depend on malls for retail needs.

 8. Emergency Response Plans

-Additionally, the building layout should be included so those managing the situation know where the emergency is taking place and what routes are available for evacuation.
+Additionally, the building layout should be included so those managing the situation know where the emergency occurs and what routes are available for evacuation.
 Moreover, the emergency response plan must also cover other essential guidelines, such as roles for different staff members or equipment usage.
 Ensuring everyone’s safety when it comes to fire safety is everyone’s responsibility, and shopping malls should not take this responsibility lightly by having inadequate emergency plans.